vinkla/extended-acf/README.md

     'label' => 'Volume',
     'instructions' => 'Add the player volume.',
     'required' => true,
-    'min' => 0, // The minimum (numeric) value allowed, which must not be greater than its maximum value.
+    'min' => 0, // (optional) The minimum (numeric) value allowed, which must not be greater than its maximum value.
-    'max' => 10, // The maximum (numeric) value allowed, which must not be less than its minimum value.
+    'max' => 10, // (optional) The maximum (numeric) value allowed, which must not be less than its minimum value.
-    'step' => 1, // The increment at which a numeric value can be set.
+    'step' => 1, // (optional) The increment at which a numeric value can be set.
 ]);
 ```